A Megalithic Marvels Special Investigative Series

 Many early explorers to the island had reported about the unusually shaped skulls and large bumps found on the back of the necks of the Island’s inhabitants.
 Wood was scarce on Easter Island during the 18th and 19th centuries, but a number of highly detailed and distinctive carvings have found their way to the world’s museums which depict these strange features.
 These odd and highly detailed figures carved from Toromiro pine, are said to represent their ancient ancestors.
 6

-Q Why did these inhabitants posses such strange genetic features?
+Q Why did these ancient ancestors posses such strange genetic features?

-Q Who were these long-eared, white-skinned, red-haired, cannibalistic priests?
+Q Were these large, long-eared, white-skinned, red-haired, cannibalistic priests genetic hybrid humans?

 According to the oral traditions, none of the principal Polynesian gods were known to the Easter Islanders.
 Their god “Make-Make,” was a deity unknown in Polynesia.
 10 One of the most fascinating sights at the Orongo ceremonial site are the over 480 petroglyphs carved with the “Make-Make” and “Birdman” images that antedate almost everything else on the island.
 Carved into solid basalt, they have resisted ages of harsh weather.
-11 The god Make-Make is represented in the carvings as a half human-half animal with bowed back and long claw like legs and arms.
+11 Bird-men – human beings with bird-heads – play a prominent part in the symbolic motifs of god-kings at sea in reed-ships.
+The bird-men, which were totally unknown to Polynesian religion or art, were just as important in pre-Inca South America as on Easter Island.
+The god Make-Make is represented in the carvings as a half human-half animal with bowed back and long claw like legs and arms.
 12 The oral traditions state that from their god Make-Make descended the line of sacred kings who ruled with unrestricted power.
-13 Paymaster William J. Thomson arrived aboard the U.S.S.
-Mohican in 1886 to unveil the mysteries still shrouding Easter Island’s past.
-He succeeded in obtaining two of the hidden rongo-rongo tablets and purposed to save whatever memory the island elders still had of the tablets and their origins.
-Due to Thomson’s detailed documentation we are able to gather much of the following information… 14
+13

 Q If the Easter Islanders all came from Polynesia, why was their god “Make-Make” unknown there?